iamricky17/iamricky17/README.md

 # Welcome to Patrick's GitHub Profile! 👨‍💻

-## Hi there! 👋 I'm **Patrick Mwikwabe Zablon**, a passionate web developer, programmer, and tech enthusiast constantly exploring the frontiers of innovation and problem-solving through code.
+## Hi there! 👋 I'm **Patrick Mwikwabe Zablon**, an engineer, an innovator, and tech enthusiast constantly exploring the frontiers of innovation and problem-solving through code.

 ---